jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But they remained a set of printed books and CD's controlled by experts.

-Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to the homes of the middle-class.
+Then came the world wide web (1991), a new technology that brought the internet and the Internet Age, directly to the middle-class homes.
 The web lets ordinary people send and receive information like anyone in Big Business or Big Government.

 This new technology unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.